WHO CAN ENTER ART MAUI?

 HOW SHOULD I PRICE MY ARTWORK?

 Each entry must include a valid retail price, even if it is Not for Sale (NFS).
 If it sells, you get 50% of the retail price you submit. (e.g., if you want to make $500 on a sale, submit a price of $1,000.)
-Art Maui’s commission is 50% of the retail price submitted by the artist, which pays the operating costs for the exhibit.
+Art Maui’s commission is 50% of the retail price submitted by the artist, which funds exhibition-related costs.

 WHAT HAPPENS TO THE 50% COMMISSION ART MAUI TAKES?